kkworden/sentiment-analysis-lstm/README.md

 python lstm.py
 ```

-You will need to download the Yelp dataset.
+You will need to download the (Yelp dataset)[https://www.yelp.com/dataset].
 You should be able to tweak the script to read from the file you want.